 The application process will be completely online, including interviews and an online assessment test by the faculty.
 Applicants first register via our registration portal and subsequently upload the documents.

-Application period is 1.
-April to 15.
-May 2022. via our application portal
+Application period is 01 to 20 September 2022 (lottery procedure) via our application portal

 - Application form